javierip/parallel-processing-teaching-toolkit/03-multi-core-processors/01-openMP/08-reduction/README.md

 ## About this example

-This examples shows the use of the **reduction** directive in OpenMP.
+This example shows the use of the **reduction** directive in OpenMP.

 ## Requirements

-You should have a compiler installed.
-Ubuntu Linux:
+You should have a compiler installed. #Ubuntu Linux:

 ```bash
 sudo apt-get install cmake